Ethan Lazuk

 Two sides of nature overlapping in a watercolor artwork.

-Starting from mid-to-late 2023 and now into 2024, and especially over the last few months, I’ve been noticing more examples of social media content ranking in Google Search results.
+Starting in mid-to-late 2023 and now well into 2024 — and especially over the last few months — I’ve been noticing more instances of social media content ranking in Google Search results.

-In my view, this makes social media content a type of “SEO content,” just as much as any blog post, service page, or other website content would be.
+In my view, this makes social media content a type of “SEO content,” just as much as any blog post, service or product page, or other website content would be.

-It also means social media strategies are contributing to SEO, like through brand awareness, audience trust, and traffic.
+It also means social media strategies are contributing to SEO performance (and vice versa), like through brand awareness, audience trust, and organic or referral traffic.

 Ethan Lazuk LinkedIn post with blog article appearing in Google Search mobile results.